Mastering Plaster Techniques: Elevate Your Abstract Digital Art

 - Stippled: Produced by dabbing the wet plaster with a brush or sponge

-Each texture gives a unique look and feel.
-Artists often mix textures for complex effects.
+Artists often combine these textures for more complex effects.
 The choice of texture can greatly impact the final artwork.
+It can add depth, interest, and visual appeal.

 Step-by-Step Guide to Using Plaster in Your Creations